psychofield256/GamerProject/docs/sprites.rst

 .. - resources/monsters/blablabla-fs.png
 .. - resources/monsters/blablabla-mf.png

+..
 The path will set to: resources/monsters/blablabla.png

 For items, as there is a single image, the size doesn't need to be precised, and the ``sprite`` attribute doesn't need to be set.
 Instead, the id attribute must be set::

   id: item-test
+  extension: .png

 Then, the path will become ``resources/items/item-test.png``